luislorenzom/lubel/README.md

 [![Build Status](https://travis-ci.com/luislorenzom/lubel.svg?token=YocqqhpYyq52H3KH8Q6h&branch=master)](https://travis-ci.com/luislorenzom/lubel)

 ## What is lubel?
-Lubel is multi-type file handler to obtain Apache Lucene Documents from different source files, trying to abstract the developer from the task of documents parsing.
+Lubel is a multi-type file handler to obtain Apache Lucene Documents from different source files, trying to abstract the developer from the task of documents parsing.

 ## How to use it?
-First of all you need to include lubel in your project.
-After that, you just need to instance the FileIndexer class in your code in this way:
+First of all you need to include lubel in your project (compiling or adding it through Maven).
+After that, you just need to instance the fileIndexer class in your code in this way:

 ```java
 // All your previous code...